 What is Anti-Dumping Duty?

 Anti-dumping duty is imposed on imports being ‘dumped’ in the UK and elsewhere within the EU.
 ‘Dumping’ is when foreign exporters sell goods abroad at a price lower than their local market rate.
 They may do this in order to offload stock faster by exporting, but can have a damning impact on the domestic markets of the importing country if not controlled.

 The anti-dumping duty measure is also imposed by the EU in an attempt to ‘counterveil’ imports that could harm UK industry.
 This duty increases the cost to import particular products.
 The idea is to boost domestic trade on particular items that they feel need a push in the right direction or to maintain an existing domestic industry.

 Anti-dumping duty can be extremely high and we have seen figures imposed that shoot to way over 50% of the value of cargo.
-Products such as bicycles, e-bikes, solar panels and ceramic tableware and tiles have had anti-dumping duties imposed on them when imported from China with bicycles the highest percentage (48.5%).
+Products such as bicycles, e-bikes, solar panels and ceramic tableware and tiles have had anti-dumping duties imposed on them when imported from China.
 These are just a few examples of the products in which the EU have imposed this scheme on.
 Here is a list of the most recently applied anti-dumping duty measures as provided by HMRC.